Links Page

 The Quaid Foundation

-http://www.thequaidfoundation.org/ Smart, competent people who didn't just get a therapist and take a pill and move on like injured patients routinely are advised to do.
-It's too bad there is not a good place for people like them to get a perspective based on wider and longer experience than their own new one.
+http://www.thequaidfoundation.org/ Smart, competent people who didn’t just get a therapist and take a pill and move on like injured patients routinely are advised to do.
+It’s too bad there is not a good place for people like them to get a perspective based on wider and longer experience than their own new one.
 Their site speaks a lot about human error.
-We worry this will devolve into to imagining that a general awareness of the fact that there are errors, and/or inspection followed by regulation in medicine, can solve the problem.
-After a couple of years, their knowledge has grown no deeper.
-Talking like this often only is talk that does no good.
-We are glad they tried, but are afraid they would have had to know more to actually help.
+All we can do is sigh that they have no more sophisticated knowledge than that – errors (see Nequamitis).
+They appear to be another group imagining that press releases can do no harm even when they don’t know what they are talking about.

 Association of Health Care Journalists